Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 1928.
 Domincian Republic.
 The first Dominican records are made on home soil.
 Prior to this, nearly all were made in the United States.

-1928.
-The first recording is made of 'El manisero', sung by Rita Montaner for Columbia Records.
+Circa 1928.
+Havana, Cuba.
+The first recording is made of 'El manisero', sung by popular singer and radio artist Rita Montaner for Columbia Records.

 1927.
 Domincan Republic.
 Frank Hatton Guerrero expands HIH to form the country's first commercial radio station, HIZ.